Jakob236/notreadyyet/_sources/lab_notebook_Thielmann.md

 Week 12: 19.07. - 25.07.2021
 Downloaded Gift 3.0 for group ICA.
-Made some analysis with Gift and checked the different components.
+Made some analysis with Gift and checked the different components with nilearn.
 After meeting with Christoph we decided to use Nilearn instead of Gift 3.0.
 Created/copied the ICA Nilearn script and let it run on all, only healthy and only depressive participants.
 Checked the results.

 Looking for a tool to compare these group analysis with each other, decided to use "9.4.7.
 Group Sparse inverse covariance for multi-subject connectome".

+Week 13: 26.07. - 01.08.2021
+We used the data of the ICA analysis (Week 12) to extract the different regions of the 20 extrcted components.
+Decided for a size of 100 voxel activation pattern for further analysis.
+So much time solo and troubleshooting with Christoph about the labeling of the matrices.
+Extracted the different timeseries with nilearn and imported the atlas for labeling the matrices later.
+Plotted the correlation and precision matrices aswell the connectomes.
+Also much time with saving the matrices (error cause of function) and again troubleshooting with Christoph.
+End of coding.
+Finally.

+Week 14: 02.08. - 08.08.2021